Saint-Gaudens Double Eagle

 Unlike the original Ultra High Relief coins struck in February, these coins had a new collar.
 A new serif font replaced the original sans-serif edge lettering.
-The thirteen stars were now arranged between the words, then in a long line to fill up the rest of the edge: "⁎E⁎PLURIBUS⁎UNUM⁎⁎⁎⁎⁎⁎⁎⁎⁎⁎" in serif, as compared to the original "⁎E⁎P⁎L⁎U⁎R⁎I⁎B⁎U⁎S⁎U⁎N⁎U⁎M" in san serif.
+The thirteen stars were now arranged in a long line to fill up the rest of the edge: "⁎E⁎PLURIBUS⁎UNUM⁎⁎⁎⁎⁎⁎⁎⁎⁎⁎" in serif, as compared to the original "⁎E⁎P⁎L⁎U⁎R⁎I⁎B⁎U⁎S⁎U⁎N⁎U⁎M" in san serif.

 The Last Three Ultra High Relief Saint-Gaudens Double Eagles

 Federal law mandated that all coin dies be destroyed immediately after the new year.
 As a result, time was short.
 Barber requisitioned one of the medal presses and its crew.
-He proceeds to strike three 1907 Saint Gaudens Ultra High Relief coins on December 31st.
+He struck three 1907 Saint Gaudens Ultra High Relief coins on December 31st.

 The Saint-Gaudens Double Eagle Enters Production

 The $20 High Relief Saint Gaudens was the first version of the coin released into circulation.
-As the first circulation design, the High Relief Saint-Gaudens is labeled Type 1.
-The previous Ultra High Relief coins are not considered Type 1.
-They were experimental patterns and unavailable to the public.
+The previous Ultra High Relief coins are considered pattern coins.
+These design tests were not available to the public.

 Leach forced Barber to cut dies from the models he had rejected.
 The Philadelphia Mint began production of the high relief coins.
 They used every medal press in their possession.
-By working extra shifts, 12,367 High Relief coins were delivered to the U.S. Treasury by the 30-day deadline.
+By working extra shifts, 12,367 High Relief coins were delivered to the U.S. Treasury ahead of the deadline.

 The need to strike each coin three times on medal presses exposed a defect in some of the lettered collars.
 The extreme pressure with which the hot coins were struck forced the collar apart.
 This was enough for some of the gold to squeeze into the gap.
 This led to a sharp, tiny ridge along the rim on both sides of the coin.
 Known as "Wire Rim High Reliefs," they commanded premiums from excited collectors.

-Barber corrected the "wire rim" defect late in the production run.
-The coins that resulted are known as Flat Rim High Reliefs.
+Barber corrected the "wire rim" defect during the production run.
+The coins struck from the corrected dies are known as Flat Rim High Reliefs.
 It is unknown how many Wire Rim versus Flat Rim High Relief double eagles were minted.
 The great majority of surviving High Relief samples are Wire Rim.
 This may simply be a result of more Wire Rims being saved due to their novelty.

-Research has revealed that the "stacking problem" did have to do with the rims.
-They were raised on the High Relief coins so that they would not wobble when stacked together.
+Research has revealed that the "stacking problem" was due to the rims, but for a different reason.
+The rims were raised on the High Relief coins so that the features of the coin would not protrude.
 These raised rims cause the real "stacking problem".
 A stack of 20 High Relief Saint-Gaudens double eagles was as high as 21 Liberty Head double eagles.
-Since banks stacked coins to count them, it was impossible for the coins to be released.
-The height of the rims (and features) had to been lowered.
+Since banks stacked coins to rapidly count them, releasing the coins to the public would cause bedlam.
+The height of the rims (and features) had to be lowered.

-The First Low Relief (Arabic Numerals) Saint-Gaudens Double Eagles
+The Type 2 Low Relief Saint-Gaudens Double Eagles

 Augustus Saint-Gaudens died from complications from cancer on August 3, 1907.
-Henry Hering was responsible for the physical modeling of the double eagle designs.
-He continued the struggle against Charles Barber and the inadequate presses at the U.S. Mint.
+Henry Hering continued the struggle against Charles Barber and the inadequate presses at the U.S. Mint.
 Hering delivered the third set of double eagle models to Barber in late September.
 This was before Frank Leach's arrival in Washington, D.C., to take the Mint Director job.

 The 1908 No Motto "Wells Fargo" Saint-Gaudens Double Eagle Hoard